 You can do mindful breathing, box breathing, or any other approach – they all work well to help you reduce stress right away.
 Simple deep breaths can be pretty effective on their own.
 (Why You Need A Guide To Conscious Breathing)

-In times of stress, you can even use freestyle writing, where you won’t have to worry about grammar or spelling – you just have to get it all out there on the page.
+In times of stress, you can even use freestyle writing, where you won’t have to worry about grammar or spelling – you have to get it all out there on the page.

-If you need a few prompts to help you along, you might try using a journal with prompts inside, like this one.
+Or, if you need a few prompts to help you along, you might try using a journal with prompts inside, just like this one.

 Let That Sh*t Go: A Journal for Leaving Your Bullsh*t Behind and Creating a Happy Life (Zen as F*ck Journals)

-Once all of your emotions and thoughts are written down, they actually become much easier to let go, believe it or not.
+Once all of your emotions and thoughts are written down, they become much easier to let go, believe it or not.
 What happens when re-reading your thoughts is that you do see a different perspective on things.

-A yawn, surprisingly, can be quick and help reduce stress.
-According to neuroscience it brings your tension down and is an effective technique that only takes a moment.
-Unless of course you are facing your boss, but hopefully you shouldn’t get into trouble for yawning, right?
+☆ Yawn – A yawn, surprisingly, can be quick and help reduce stress.
+According to neuroscience, it brings your tension down and is an effective technique that only takes a moment.
+Unless, of course, you are facing your boss, but hopefully, you shouldn’t get into trouble for yawning, right?

-It’s a good idea to keep that smile on for a few minutes and we will feel ourselves becoming less stressed.
+It’s a good idea to keep that smile on for a few minutes until we will feel ourselves becoming less stressed.

-You know the old saying “fake it till you make it” the feeling that you are going to feel a lot better shortly.
+You know the old saying “fake it till you make it,” the feeling that you will feel a lot better shortly.

-All these solutions are simple and easy techniques for dealing with stress in the moment.
-However, to get rid of a stressor, we might also need to work with the root cause to get rid of a stressor or two in our life.
+All these solutions are simple and easy techniques for dealing with stress at the moment.
+However, we might also need to work with the root cause to get rid of a stressor or two in our life.

-Place things that relax you, comfort you, make you feel safe and be able to calm down.
+Place things around you that are relaxing, that comfort you, make you feel safe, and be able to calm down.

-Investing in a relaxing and calm environment is definitely worth it, and you will be able to relax around your favorite things that make you feel soothed and happy.
+Investing in a relaxing and calm environment is worth it, and you will be able to de-stress around your favorite things that make you feel soothed and happy.

-Don’t overburden your space, however, but if you can have an area for relaxing, it can be great asset in your life.
+Don’t overburden your space, consider creating an area for relaxing, it can be a great asset in your life.
 (Self-Care Integrating Zen Wellness)

 Our web pages and blog posts provide general information for general purposes only and not to be used for any medical, legal or alternative health advice for any type of physical, mental health or financial concerns.